 Here is the finished wooden table.
 Isn’t she a cutie?!
 I’m giving these little tables to my niece, who will be moving into her first apartment in the next few weeks! 🙂

 I LOVE the details on these tables.
 The shape of the tables and the etched out details were the reasons I went ahead and grabbed them off of the side of the road, rather than leave them.
 They were too darn cute to leave… 😉

 When I’m distressing (with fine grit sandpaper) I always make sure to distress the edges of the table.
 It gives it a naturally worn look that looks authentic to an actual aged piece.

 Do you grab things off of the side of the road when you see them?
 What are your criteria for taking/leaving?

 I mentioned that there were two tables, but you might have noticed that I only photographed one…that’s because the other one isn’t finished yet….ha!

-I ran out of spray paint, and I plan on finishing the second table this week.
+This is because I ran out of spray paint, so I plan on finishing the second table this week.
 I like this side by side comparison though!

 Have a great day! 🙂